nic-obert/rusty-vm/assembler/assembler TODO.md

 ### TODO

+- [ ] create a test script or rust tests to ensure correct behavior of the assembler
 - [ ] add a pseudo instruction that perform constant arithmetics (or gives you the offset from a specific label to know the size of static data)
 - [ ] implement a parser for complex array literals in static data declaration.
 Complex array literals may contain nested arrays, sized numbers, etc
 - [ ] add optional debug information in compiled binaries with -d assembler flag (and -d flag also in the vm to execute debug builds)